The-Radish-BTHS/The_Radish_BTHS/content/about/main.md

 Consider before submitting:
 - Do you get to the point?
-- Is the article's premise funny on its own?
+- Is the article's premise funny on its own and an original take?
 - Did you have fun writing the article?